Loading Events

-Join artist Hayley Ruland for a fun and creative Paint By Glass workshop!
-In this hands-on class, participants will create their own wildlife-inspired landscape featuring a bison using mosaic glass and wood.
-You’ll bring your piece to life by selecting from a variety of glass colors to design your unique landscape.
-You’ll learn how to nip and glue glass into the custom 3D wooden palette to create a unique mixed-media artwork full of color and texture.
-No prior glass experience is needed, just come ready to create and leave with a one-of-a-kind piece inspired by the beauty of Wyoming.
+*This class is SOLD OUT* Join artist Hayley Ruland for a hands-on mosaic glass workshop—no paintbrushes required!
+In this creative session, participants will create their own wildlife-inspired landscape featuring a bison using stained glass pieces and a custom 3D wooden palette.
+You’ll choose from a range of glass colors, then nip and glue each piece into place to create a textured, one-of-a-kind mixed-media artwork.
+No prior glass or mosaic experience needed, just come ready to create and leave with something uniquely yours, inspired by the beauty of Wyoming.

 This class is presented alongside the exhibition Bison-tennial: From Colonization to Rematriation.
 A museum educator will lead a close looking tour for the first 30 minutes of the class to learn more about and reflect on the bison.
 The next 3 hours will conclude with art making in the classroom.